 Healthy Candy-Free Easter Basket Ideas

 I don’t have any problem with Easter being a time of joyful celebration and small gifts.
 As I mentioned before (probably too much!), it’s the plastic, candy-filled parts of this celebration I take issue with.
-That being said, I love baskets and store everything in them, so our kids get a (reusable) basket each year filled with (non-sugar) goodies.
+That being said, I love baskets and store everything in them, so our kids get a (reusable) basket each year filled with (non-sugary) goodies.

 Here are some ideas we’ve tried over the years that have been a hit!